mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0202-django.markdown

   explores the difference between South's migrations and the built-in Django 1.7 migrations as well as how you use them.

-* Andrew Pinkman's "Upgrading to Django 1.7" series is great learning material for understanding what's changed in this major released and how to adapt your Django project.
+* Andrew Pinkham's "Upgrading to Django 1.7" series is great learning material for understanding what's changed in this major released and how to adapt your Django project.
   [Part 1](http://andrewsforge.com/article/upgrading-django-to-17/part-1-introduction-and-django-releases/)